ahoischen/3ds-dev-docker/CONTRIBUTING.md

 haven't broken anything.
 Your changes can't be merged if they don't work.
 - Try to make your commit messages descriptive.
 It's sometimes useful to know why a change was made and commits are an important tool for that.
+- Don't introduce closed-source software.

+# Forking

+If you want to fork this project for more than pull requests there are a few things to note:
+- `imagefs/motd.3ds-dev` mentions my releases page.
+You are responsible for providing the sources, so please change that.
+- The `.travis.yml` file is setup to push releases to my docker account.
+If you want your releases to work you need to change that.